kakaroto/Beyond20/docs/features.md

 ## Roll20 Character Sheet Templates
 * D&D 5e By Roll20
-  * This is the official character sheet template and the one recommended
+  * This is the official character sheet template I use and develop for and the one I recommend
 * Fallback option for all other templates